HelleBenjamin/Sandboxia2D/README.md

 ## Launch args

-- `-w` to set the width of the window
+- `--width=` to set the width of the window
-- `-h` to set the height of the window
+- `--height=` to set the height of the window
-- `-v` to set the VSYNC, Default is 1
+- `--vsync=` to set the VSYNC, Default is 1
-- `-c` to set the collision, Default is 1
+- `--collision=` to set the collision, Default is 1

+These doesn't work yet:
 - `-d` to set the debug, Default is 0
 - `-world` to set the world file
 - `-noMods` to disable mods